agude/agude.github.io/_drafts/2020-05-21-nookdesk_review.md

 easier to have a second person.
 The desk frame box was also really heavy because it contains the two motors that move the desk up and down.

-### Assembly
+## Assembly

 Assembling the desk was actually more difficult than I expected.
 There were a few problems:

 - The hardware---screws, bolts, guides, and whatnot---was packed in unlabeled bags and the instructions reused the same icons to indicate different screws.
-- The bill of materials included items that came loose and those preinstalled in the same count.
+- The bill of materials listed items that came in the bags and those preinstalled in the same count.
 When it said "10 screws of type X" it might mean there are 4 in the bag and 6 already attached to the frame.
-- Hardware was included that is only used for some optional accessories.
-At the end I had bolts leftover that I had not used at all and I wondered if I had made some horrible assembly mistake.
+- Hardware was included that is only used for optional accessories.
+At the end I had screws leftover that I had not used at all and I wondered if I had made some horrible assembly mistake.
-- Two hex keys are included, but one of them had such poor tolerance that it would not actually drive the bolts.
+- Two hex keys are included, but one of them had such poor tolerance that it would not drive the bolts.
 I had to use a set of hex keys I had instead.

 Assembly took between 3 and 4 hours, but was not particularly difficult.
 I made a minor mistake where I did not install the frame rails at the right time